buresjan/shapeshifter/README.md

 # Shapeshifter

-Shapeshifter is a script-oriented playground for rapid experimentation with optimization-driven lattice Boltzmann method (LBM) simulations.
-The repository wires together four internal submodules (the first three cover the default 2D workflow; `meshgen` extends it to 3D voxel pipelines):
+Shapeshifter is a script-oriented playground for optimization-driven lattice Boltzmann method (LBM) studies.
+It wires together three core submodules for the default 2D workflow and an optional 3D mesh generator:

-- [`submodules/optilb/`](submodules/optilb/) – optimization problems and solvers used to drive geometry updates.
+- [`submodules/optilb/`](submodules/optilb/) – optimization problems and solvers that drive geometry updates.
 - [`submodules/lb2dgeom/`](submodules/lb2dgeom/) – parametric 2D geometry generation utilities for LBM domains.
-- [`submodules/meshgen/`](submodules/meshgen/) – 3D geometry templating and voxelization pipelines for simulation-ready lattices.
+- [`submodules/meshgen/`](submodules/meshgen/) – 3D geometry templating and voxelization pipelines for simulation-ready lattices (used when exploring volumetric cases).
 - [`submodules/tnl-lbm/`](submodules/tnl-lbm/) – C++/CUDA LBM solver that consumes generated geometry and reports objective values.

 The typical workflow is:

-1. Build a parameterized geometry with `lb2dgeom` and write it to disk.
+1. Build a parameterized geometry with `lb2dgeom` (or `meshgen` for voxelized 3D studies) and write it to disk.
 2. Launch the `tnl-lbm` executable to simulate that geometry and extract a scalar objective.
 3. Feed the result back into an `optilb` optimization loop to generate the next set of parameters.